Social and Behavioral Sciences

 This course examines cultural beliefs and practices surrounding diet, food, cooking, eating, and nutrition.
 Students explore how behaviors and attitudes toward food and eating influence and are shaped by culture.
 Discussion may include food and healing, the social functions of food, food as represented in the media, food production and food politics, the diet industry, and eating disorders.
 Students gain insight into their own behaviors and attitudes toward food and eating, as well as those of today's global cultures.
 Cr 3.

-This course examines the development and behavior of children from conception through middle childhood, and introduces topics in adolescence.
-Theoretical frameworks and research upon which current knowledge in child development is based will be considered, as well as applications to contemporary topics in child welfare and education.
+This course examines the development and behavior of children from conception through adolescence.
+Theoretical frameworks and research on current knowledge in child and adolescent development will be considered, as well as applications to contemporary topics in child welfare and education.
+This course examines psychological, cognitive, and social dimensions of development.
 SBS/HRD 200 recommended.
 Cr 3.

 SBS 310 Childhood and Society